wunderio/WunderTools/config.md

 and the rest will be merged from the defaults.

 ## Using WunderSecrets
 You can use shared secret variables by providing a private repository into `conf/project.yml`.
 The repository needs to contain `ansible.yml` in the root folder.
-Variables from that file are are to wundertools run automatically.
+Variables from that file are added for `provision.sh` ansible run automatically.

 ** For example the default Wunder config: **
 ```yaml